Is all protein made equally? And, why are there so many different forms of whey protein?

 Whey Protein Hydrolysate

 Research shows that whey protein hydrolysates are absorbed faster than isolates or concentrates.
 This is mostly due to no gastric digestion being needed for hydrolysates.

 What about Soy Protein?

-As for soy isolate, the ethanol leeching is not mandatory (instead it is optional) and thus it is still possible that soy isoflavones may be present.
+As for soy isolate, the ethanol leeching is not mandatory (instead it is optional), so it’s possible that some soy isoflavones may be present.

 As for the soy isoflavones themselves (let’s assume you do routinely consume them), they are not too much of a concern for male fertility and health.
-But that doesn’t mean soy can’t have any hormonal impact.
+That doesn’t mean soy can’t have any hormonal impact.
 But, it does mean that you need to eat a lot of soy protein to potentially have any disruption of your hormonal levels, and it needs to be a soy protein isolate (which is less common).

 For most people, having a soy protein shake per day wouldn’t come anywhere near the soy protein threshold, and, therefore, there’s not much need to worry if you choose soy as a whey protein alternative.